JEHAL981/Cypress-test-example/README.md

 1. Download and install [Yarn](https://classic.yarnpkg.com/en/docs/installing-dependencies/).

-The test suite also has a bunch of yarn dependencies which will be installed when you follow the installation steps below.
+The app & test suite also has a bunch of yarn dependencies which will be installed when you follow the installation steps below.

 * [Cypress] (https://www.cypress.io/)